wp-plugins/cookie-law-info/readme.txt

 4. Header (with custom styles)

 == Changelog ==

+= 1.5.3 =
+* Bug fix: Buttons now handle apostrophes correctly
+* Bug fix: Added <tr> to table head for [cookie_audit] table for W3 Validator (thanks to davidebabylonia for finding and suggesting the solution)

 = 1.5.2 =
 * Minor bug fix: adds version number to cli-admin.css